WPRDC/api-training/what-the-people-want.md

 > **[The ISBNdb API](https://isbndb.com/apidocs) apparently provides price comparison for books.**

 API that lists restaurants with ratings/reviews
+> **It should be possible to get this information through [Yelp's API], though as we mentioned in the workshop, read the terms of use, as there are sure to be restrictions on what you can do with that information.**

 Routes based on road quality
 Where can I park?
 More neighborhood-level data